encryptedcoins/cardano-server/README.md

 * `parseServerInput` is the parser used to get `InputOf` your server from the command line.
 Optional if `InputOf` your server has a read instance.
 * `genServerInput` is the generator used to generate `InputOf` your server.
 Optional if `InputOf` your server has a random instance.
-* `extractActionsFromInput` is function, used to get actions from the `InputOf` your server that will be performed before the request is sent and after a successful response is received, respectively.
+* `extractActionsFromInput` is a function that is used to obtain a pair of actions from the `InputOf` your server.
+These actions are performed before the request is sent and after a successful response is received, respectively.
 It can be useful, for example, if you need to write some additional information about your inputs to external files.
 Optional if you don't need to execute any actions.
-* `addExternalUtxosToInput` is function that will add external UTXOs to your input before sending a request.
-Optional if you don't have them.
+* `addInputContext` is a function that will add `InputContext` to the `InputOf` your server before sending requests that require it.
+The default is an empty `ServerInputContext`.

-Alternatively, you can use the [defaultClient](https://github.com/encryptedcoins/cardano-server/blob/main/src/Cardano/Server/Client/Default.hs) which requires only `FromJSON` instance of `InputOf` your server instead of `HasClient` class.
-It will read `InputOf` your server from the file and send respective request to `sumbitTx` endpoint of your server.
+Alternatively, you can use the [defaultClient](https://github.com/encryptedcoins/cardano-server/blob/main/src/Cardano/Server/Client/Default.hs) which requires only `FromJSON` instance of `InputOf` your server instead of the `HasClient` class.
+It reads an `InputOf` your server from the file and sends the respective request to the `sumbitTx` endpoint of your server.

 3. [HasTxEndpoints](https://github.com/encryptedcoins/cardano-server/blob/main/src/Cardano/Server/Endpoints/Tx/Class.hs):

-A class that defines two API endpoints on the server: `newTx` and `sumbitTx`.
+A class that defines three API endpoints on the server: `serverTx`, `newTx` and `sumbitTx`.
 This class defines the following:

 * `TxApiRequestOf` is a type of request body that we expect to receive.
-* `TxApiResultOf` is a sum type containing all possible results returned by these two endpoints.
-You can use `DefaultTxApiResult` if it suits your case.
 * `TxEndpointsErrorOf` is a type of errors that might be thrown while processing user requests to these endpoints.
-* `txEndpointsProcessRequest` defines actions that convert `TxApiRequestOf s` into `(InputOf s, MapUTXO)` or throw a `TxEndpointsErrorOf s` error.
+* `txEndpointsProcessRequest` defines actions that convert `TxApiRequestOf s` into `(InputOf s, InputContext)` or throw a `TxEndpointsErrorOf s` error.
 * `txEndpointsTxBuilders` defines actions that process the server input and return a list of transaction builders.
-* `txEndpointsErrorHandler` defines error-handling actions for `TxEndpointsErrorOf` errors.

 # Test server commands